Troy Jackson (politician)

-Troy Dale Jackson (born June 26, 1968) is an American logger and politician from Allagash, Maine currently serving as president of the Maine Senate.
-Jackson represents Maine Senate District 1, representing northern Aroostook County, including the towns of Fort Kent, Madawaska and Caribou.
-Jackson has served as Senate President since 2018.
+Troy Dale Jackson (born June 26, 1968) is an American logger and politician from Allagash, Maine who served as president of the Maine Senate from 2018 to 2024.
+A Democrat, Jackson represented Senate District 1, representing northern Aroostook County, including the towns of Fort Kent, Madawaska and Caribou.
+He is currently running for governor of Maine.

-Jackson started in politics during the 1998 logging blockade along the Quebec border, protesting the illegal hiring of Canadian workers over Maine loggers, inadequate wages and poor working conditions.
-Eventually, Jackson was elected to the Maine House of Representatives, where he served three terms before being elected to the Maine Senate in 2008.
+Jackson started in politics during the 1998 logging blockade along the Canadian border, protesting the illegal hiring of Canadian workers over Maine loggers, inadequate wages and poor working conditions.
+Eventually, Jackson was elected to the Maine House of Representatives, where he served three terms before being elected to the State Senate in 2008.
 After Democrats gained the majority in the 2018 election, Jackson was chosen to be Senate President.
-He has also served as Senate Majority Leader, Senate Minority Leader and now Senate President.
-As Senate President, he is first in line to be Governor of Maine in the event of a vacancy.
+He also served as Senate Majority Leader and Senate Minority Leader.
+He first ran for office as a Republican, was first elected as an Independent, and joined the Democratic Party in 2004.

+Early life

+Jackson was born to a 16-year-old mother in Fort Kent, Maine, and was raised Catholic.